apache/datafusion/datafusion/ffi/README.md

 There is a complete end to end demonstration in the [examples](https://github.com/apache/datafusion/tree/main/datafusion-examples/examples/ffi).

+## Asynchronous Calls

+Some of the functions with this crate require asynchronous operation.
+These will perform similar to their pure rust counterparts by using the [async-ffi] crate.
+In general, any call to an asynchronous function in this interface will not block the rest of the program's execution.

 ## Struct Layout

 In this crate we have a variety of structs which closely mimic the behavior of